 The family stayed in England, and my attempts to teach my own children microscopy has met with limited success!
 They are now adults, and I have to live with the fact that none of my family share my love of microscopy but, hey! you can’t have everything.
 I left the ‘best job in the world’ purely to be with my wife and family, and returned to the UK in March 2006.
 I was appointed to set up, manage and run the joint light microscopy facility for the departments of Biomedical Science and Molecular Biology & Biotechnology at the University of Sheffield, the city from where my family, on my father’s side, originate; where I went to university and met my wife.
 It was interesting and enjoyable to work with colleagues who had taught me 30 years before.

 After leaving Sheffield I came to work for the Medical Research Council at the MRC Harwell Institute running the Bioimaging Facility.
 Just before joining in late 2009, I was asked by John Wiley to write on light microscopy for the new RMS Handbook series.
-Understanding Light Microscopy is now in press with the publisher and is due out in the autumn of 2018.
+Understanding Light Microscopy is now published.

 Outside of microscopy I enjoy reading widely, and would be bereft if I could not ‘interrogate the printed word’.
 Perhaps the series of books that I return to again and again are those about Horatio Hornblower by CS Forester.
 My father was in the Royal Navy, and passed his love of these books onto me.
 They are about an extremely successful and well-loved leader, seemingly fallible, who struggles to succeed against the odds.
 This is a favoured plot of novelists, and Forester returns to it with Brown on Resolution.
 Forester wrote short stories and other novels too.
 Best known is the film of The African Queen, but his short stories are brilliant (e.g. Gold from Crete).
 If you want to start with Forester, read the short story Hornblower and the Widow McCool which was published with the unfinished book Hornblower and the Crisis.